KevChike/relearning-javascript/lesson-1-arrays/readme.md

 **Sorting numeric arrays**

-**NOTE:** When sorting numbers, it becomes tricky when the array contains negative numbers.
+**NOTE:** When sorting numbers, it becomes tricky most especially when you have negative numbers in the array.
+This is because JavaScript converts the numbers to strings before sorting.
+For further understanding of this, read more about **ASCII** precisely the **ASCII Table**.
+You will notice that on the **ASCII Table**, numbers that are in form of a string a assigned a certain **decimal value**.

 ```
 // Wrong way of sorting a numeric array